-In 2019, Reformation achieved a score of 32% (4.5/14) For this topic, 2021's benchmark was updated by and a rating of Basics in Place for Community and 5.5 points, illustrating increased engagement in Giving.
-This was due to the brand's partnerships with this area, resulting in a more stringent definition NGOs, employee volunteering and targets. of best practice.
+For this topic, 2021's benchmark was updated by 5.5 points, illustrating increased engagement in this area, resulting in a more stringent definition of best practice.
 Considering this, Reformation's community-focused initiatives generated a score of 54% (11/20.5), resulting in a Leadership rating and an increase of one place in overall percentage ranking of topics.

-In 2020, Reformation scored 43% (6/15), an increase of 11% compared to 2019's score of 32% (4.5/14), As well as encouraging employee community achieving Best Practice.
-Despite there being a engagement through allotted volunteer days and percentage increase, Community and Giving was the community support through various forms of topic where Reformation achieved its second lowest charitable donations, Reformation has long-term score in 2020, and it moved down a ranking to 11th targets in place relating to community impact and place out of 12.
-Since the assessment last year, engagement.
-To build on it's score, Reformation Reformation improved through the development should crystalize community engagement into of long-term community impact and engagement formal policy, develop long-term partnerships with targets and initiatives.
-NGOs that transcend ad hoc involvement and move towards systematic and continual engagement, employee match fundraising, and participation in an industry-wide initiative such as 1% for the Planet.
+As well as encouraging employee community engagement through allotted volunteer days and community support through various forms of charitable donations, Reformation has long-term targets in place relating to community impact and engagement.
+To build on it's score, Reformation should crystalize community engagement into formal policy, develop long-term partnerships with NGOs that transcend ad hoc involvement and move towards systematic and continual engagement, employee match fundraising, and participation in an industry-wide initiative such as 1% for the Planet.